Kazuo256/luxproject/README.md

 2. Usage notes:

+  1. Importing LUX
-    1.The Lua module itself is named as "lux", so import it with
+    The Lua module itself is named as "lux", so import it with
     ```lua
     require "lux.object"
     ```